Maryum97/My_Latest_Portfolio/README.md

 <b>DESCRIPTION:</b>
 This repository contains the second homework assignment for the Coding Bootcamp conducted by the University of Birmingham.
 This homework assignment was about creating a webpage from scratch, featuring the creator's portfolio and deploying it as a reponsive webpage.

-The files submitted for this homework include three html files and one css file (and a readme file for this description).
+The files submitted for this homework include three HTML files and one css file (and a readme file for this description).
 The html files are described below:

 1. <b>About Page (index.html):</b>
     This page is all about myself, Maryum Bokhari, the creator of the website.
 The page describes my life, achievements, and educational background, with a display profile image.